Wairuna Homestead: History

 From the 1880s north Queensland cattlemen began to participate in southern markets, especially Melbourne and Adelaide.
-Although growth slowed during the dry years of 1884-1885 and 1888-1889, in the 5 years from 1889 cattle numbers increased quickly, to reach a peak of 1,390,899 head or 19.8 per cent of all Queensland cattle in 1894.
+Although growth slowed during the dry years of 1884–1885 and 1888–1889, in the 5 years from 1889 cattle numbers increased quickly, to reach a peak of 1,390,899 head or 19.8 per cent of all Queensland cattle in 1894.

 Up to 1890 the cattle industry in north Queensland struggled for profitability because the supply of cattle greatly exceeded demand, and cattle prices were depressed.
 This appears to be borne out by the Wairuna lease being held by the Bank of New South Wales as mortgagor for James Atkinson from 26 September 1887, which was still the case in 1900.
 However, Geoffrey Bolton states that "[g]radually between 1870 and 1890 most of the northern graziers achieved, if not prosperity, a modest standard of comfort".
 The usual type of homestead residence was represented by Gunnawarra, "a comfortable house with slab walls and floors and a very large stone and antbed fireplace".
 Similarly, the Wairuna residence in 1900 was a modest slab house with a corrugated iron roof on the site of the current residence.

 Three major structural changes in the beef cattle industry took place in the 1890s.
-The financial crisis of 1893, combined with low cattle prices and restricted markets, caused a change in the pattern of ownership, with many large stations passing to banks and pastoral finance companies.
+The Australian banking crisis of 1893, combined with low cattle prices and restricted markets, caused a change in the pattern of ownership, with many large stations passing to banks and pastoral finance companies.
 Secondly, a new type of owner was created: grazing selectors, initially given 30 year leases on areas not larger than 20,000 acres (subsequently increased to 60,000 acres).
 The third major change was the successful establishment of freezing plants in north Queensland, enabling cattle producers to enter the world market.
 Coinciding with these changes was the severe reduction in stock numbers from c.
-1894 due to cattle tick, which killed a third or more of the cattle herd, and from the drought of 1898-1902.
+1894 due to cattle tick, which killed a third or more of the cattle herd, and from the drought of 1898–1902.
 Wairuna experienced a 50 per cent loss of stock from the disease in 1896 when it first broke out on the property.

 By the time of Aktinson's death and burial in Wairuna Cemetery in 1899 he was semi-retired and in equal shares partnership with his three sons - Henry John, Robert James and Thomas Joseph.
 His quarter share of the lease passed to his sons.
 Subsequently, the Atkinson brothers' partnership increased its land and stock.

 The partnership continued until 6 May 1914 when the eldest brother, Henry John, withdrew.
 Wairuna station was initially transferred to him with a number of other properties, but was later sold to his brothers.